d8ahazard/sd_dreambooth_extension/README.md

 *Max Token Length* - raise the tokenizer's default limit above 75.
 Requires Pad Tokens for > 75.

-### Gradients

-*Gradient Checkpointing* - Enable this to save VRAM at the cost of a bit of speed.

-*Gradient Accumulation Steps* - This should probably be set to the same value as the training batch size.

-*Max Grad Norms* - The maximum number of gradient normalizati

 ### Adam Advanced